loliverhennigh/Computational-Fluid-Dynamics-Machine-Learning-Examples/README.md

 # Computational-Fluid-Dynamics-Machine-Learning-Examples
-This repo contains some tutorial type programs showing some basic ways machine learning can be applied to CFD.
+This repo contains tutorial type programs showing some basic ways machine learning can be applied to CFD.
 The purpose of this is to give those who are familar with CFD but not Neural Networks a few very simple examples of applications.
-In particular, there is an e
+In particular, there is an example for predicting drag from the boundary conditions.
+There is also an example showing how to predict the velocity and pressure field from the boundary conditions.

 The Neural Network code is written with the popular and easy to use [Keras](https://keras.io/) library.
 [OpenLB](http://optilb.org/openlb/) is used to generate the simulation data needed for training.